 Solution: Identify the stages your customers go through in their sales cycle.
 Then, create a package of materials for the sales team to share with customers at each stage of their buying journey: prices, case studies, presentation materials, etc.

-Sales and marketing should be a “divide-and-conquer” effort, not an “all-hands-on-deck” exercise.
+B2B tech sales and marketing should be a “divide-and-conquer” effort, not an “all-hands-on-deck” exercise.
 Ideally, your marketing team attracts potential customers, re-enforces features and benefits, provides content and encourages prospects to engage through a conversion (like downloading content, signing up for a webinar or requesting demo, for example).
 Once converted, the classic passing-of-the-baton to your sales team happens when they further your leads through the buying process.

 When the sales team tries to recreate the wheel and duplicate marketing efforts, teams start to run into trouble.
 Instead of working together, cold-call contact lists are purchased, messages get crossed and chaos ensues when each team blames the other for dropping the ball on a lost prospect.